Easthouses Lily Miners Welfare F.C.: League moves

 Easthouses left the East of Scotland League at the end of the 2014–15 season to join the Scottish Junior Football Association, East Region, citing a new challenge as the motive.
 At the same time, the club also joined other local youth and amateur sides as part of a wider Easthouses Community Club project.
 Easthouses returned to the East of Scotland Football League in 2018, as part of a larger movement of junior clubs in the east.

 Managers

 The team has been managed since January 2003 by David McQueenie.

 Notable players

 After signing for Lily from Juvenile football and playing the 1951–52 season, Goalkeeper Willie Duff signed for Heart of Midlothian in August 1952 for £200 and went on to win a Scottish Cup and a League Cup winners medal before moving to Charlton Athletic and Peterborough United.
 He moved back to Scotland with Dunfermline Athletic and helped them reach the European Cup Winners Cup semi-final in 1969.

 Another goalkeeper, George Ramage signed for Third Lanark in 1957 before moving south to join Colchester United and eventually finish his career in Australia.

-John Fowler signed by Benny Fenton at Colchester United in 1955 he went on to appear 442 times for the U’s.
+John Fowler signed by Benny Fenton at Colchester United in 1955 he went on to appear 442 times for the "Us".